 The Newburgh Basics are five evidence-based parenting and caregiving principles that encompass much of what experts find is important for children from birth to age three.
 Every child from every background can benefit from routinely experiencing Newburgh Basics learning experiences.
 Therefore, the Newburgh Basics Initiative is working through a broad range of institutions to ensure that every parent and caregiver is fully supported by family and friends to use the Newburgh Basics practices in everyday life.

 My Brother’s Keeper (MBK)

-The District was awarded three MBK grants thus far this year, which include the following:
+The District was awarded two MBK grants thus far this year, which include the following:

 The purpose of this grant is to increase the academic achievement of boys and young men of color by developing and sustaining effective relationships with families.

 The purpose of this grant is to provide 11th-grade high school students with an emphasis on boys and young men of color, with opportunities to gain leadership experience and develop a service project beneficial to the schools they attend and the communities they live in.

 The purpose of this grant is to support schools to develop a cradle to college strategy aligned to one or more of the MBK Milestones.

 President Obama launched the My Brother’s Keeper initiative to address persistent opportunity gaps faced by boys and young men of color and ensure that all young people can reach their full potential.

 Through this initiative, the Administration is joining with cities and towns, businesses, and foundations who are taking important steps to connect young people to mentoring, support networks, and the skills they need to find a good job or go to college and work their way into the middle class.